gritzko/ron/uuid.md

 where the leading char is `0` to `F` in each half.
 The half-separating space is optional.
 The Base64 serialization reproduces the bit layout, verbatim.

-For scheme `00` or variety `0000`, the leading char might be skipped.
+For version `00` or variety `0000`, the leading char might be skipped.
 (The separating whitespace becomes non-optional then.)

-In case of RON UUIDs, the leading char denoting the scheme might be replaced by one of four special characters (`$` for `00`, `%` for `01`, `+` for `10`, `-` for `11`).
+In case of RON UUIDs, the leading char denoting the version might be replaced by one of four special characters (`$` for `00`, `%` for `01`, `+` for `10`, `-` for `11`).